Neanderthal: Build

-Neanderthals were generally short and stocky.
+Though Neanderthals are often imagined as short and stocky, they were on average the same height as pre-industrial Europeans, or even slightly taller.
+The body mass index of the average European Neanderthal was comparable to 20th century Canadians and Americans.
+Neanderthal body size varied by location; West Asian Neanderthals were taller and more slightly built than European Neanderthals.

 In a sample of 45 Neanderthal long bones from 14 men and 7 women, the average height was 164 to 168 cm for males and 152 to 156 cm for females.
 The fossil record shows that adult Neanderthals varied from about 147.5 to 177 cm in height.
-Average male body mass index would have been 26.9–28.3 using a size of 164 to 168 cm and 76 kg.
+The average male body mass index was 26.9–28.3.

+Neanderthal pelvic bones were extremely wide; with Neanderthal male hips being approximately 31% wider than those of modern humans males.
+As in all archaic species, there is no evidence of sexual dimorphism in the Neanderthal pelvis; both males and females had large pelvic bones relative to their body size, with larger males having the largest pelvises.

-The Neanderthal chest was deep and wide, with a proportionally expansive thoracic cavity, and possibly stronger lung performance.
-Neanderthals also had relatively more fast-twitch muscle fibres, and much higher caloric demands.
+The Neanderthal chest was deep and wide, with a proportionally expansive thoracic cavity, and possibly stronger lung performance. and much higher caloric demands.
 The limbs are proportionally short.
 The body plan has traditionally been explained as a "hyper-arctic" adaptation (Allen's rule).
-Stronger lungs, more fast-twitch muscle, and shorter limbs would have also boosted sprinting efficiency.
+Neanderthals would also have been effective sprinters: stronger lungs, and shorter limbs would have boosted efficiency.

-Skin colour seems to have ranged from dark to light.
-Some Neanderthals had dark or brown hair.
-If red was another possible hair colour, it does not appear to have been a common one.
+Neanderthal pigmentation genes in modern non-African people are associated with both lighter and darker skin tones, as well as lighter and darker hair colors, suggesting Neanderthals themselves may have had variable pigmentation.
+Variants associated with red hair have been found in some Neanderthals, but they do not appear to have been common.
+Neanderthal skin and hair pigmentation variants are under positive selection in non-Africans, unlike most other Neanderthal genes, suggesting that the adaptive value of lighter features was beneficial for modern humans in Eurasia, where there is significantly less sunlight as compared to Africa.

 Pathology

 Neanderthals suffered a high rate of traumatic injury, with an estimated 79–94% of specimens showing evidence of healed major trauma, of which 37–52% were severely injured, and 13–19% injured before reaching adulthood.
 One extreme example is Shanidar 1, who shows signs of an amputation of the right arm likely due to a nonunion after breaking a bone in adolescence, osteomyelitis (a bone infection) on the left clavicle, an abnormal gait, vision problems in the left eye, and possible hearing loss (perhaps swimmer's ear).
-The high trauma rate may be ascribed to a dangerous hunting strategy, or frequent animal attacks.
+The high trauma rate may be ascribed to a dangerous hunting strategy or frequent animal attacks.

 Low population caused a low genetic diversity and probably inbreeding, which reduced the population's ability to filter out harmful mutations (inbreeding depression).
 It is unknown how this affected a single Neanderthal's genetic burden and, thus, if this caused a higher rate of birth defects than in modern humans.